The Bar Council Employed Bar Awards 2022

 Barristers who are paid to work at a Legal Advice Centre do, however, need to have a relevant practising certificate in place.
 They may not receive fees directly (or indirectly) from clients, and may not hold a financial interest in the Centre.All barristers, employed and self-employed, are able to provide free legal advice to friends, relatives or charitable institutions.
 Free services of this sort do not constitute legal services for the purposes of the BSB Handbook (see definition 124 in the Handbook).

-Ethics and Practice Hub
+Ethics & Practice Hub

 Visit our online Ethics & Practice Hub for guidance and documentation addressing some of the most common ethical queries voiced by the Bar.